abreumateus/ESE410020/01/README.md

 * Function to train the Perceptron;
 * Function to classify non-trained data with the Perceptron;
-* The generation of training and test data is part of the task;
+* Generate training and test data;
 * Plot the line adjustments during the training - weights of the Perceptron;
 * Plot the data and the decision border - line adjusted.

 The project must have at least a readme file in .txt format indicating how to execute the submitted work.
-If prefer to choose to send as a report, it must have a maximum of one page.
+If you prefer to send as a report, it must have a maximum of one page.

-Send code, training data and other files in a single file in .zip format.
+Send the code, training data and other files in a single file in .zip format.

 Deadline for submission 01/12/2019 (23:59)